82 °F / 28 °C

-Assumption Island is a little island in Outer Islands of Seychelles located north of Madagascar, with a 1135 km (705 ml) distance southwest of the capital city Victoria (on Mahe Island).
+Assomption Island (aka Assumption) is a small island in Seychelles' Outer Islands (aka Coralline Seychelles) located north of Madagascar, and approx 1135 km (705 ml) southwest of country's capital city Victoria (on Mahe Island).

-Assumption Island was discovered on August 14, 1756 by Captain Nicolas Morphey.
-It was named after the religious feast of the next day.
-Assumption was leased to Mr H. Savy (in 1908) who built a coconut plantation here.
-The first settlement was in the island's northern part.
-During a visit two years later, Savy realized Assumption's guano potential.
-The villagers changed their labor force to guano mining camp, operating until 1983.
-In the mid 1960s Assumption Island was proposed as an American military base.
+Assumption Island was discovered on August 14, 1756 by Captain Corneille Nicholas Morphey, who oin November 1 officially took possession of the Seychelles in the name of King of France (Louis XV the Beloved) and the French East India Company (1664-1793).
+The island was named after the religious feast day Assumption.
+In 1908, the island was leased to H. Savy who built a coconut plantation here.
+The first settlement was established on the northern coast.
+During a visit in 1910, Mr Savy realized island's guano potential and the villagers changed their labor force to guano mining camp (operated until 1983).
+In mid-1960s, Assumption Island was proposed as an US military base.
 After strong protests from environmentalists, this plan was rejected.

-- Assumption was a popular cruise stop because of its long jetty.
-The numbers of tourists were maintained by Seychelles, until the lease to India closed the isle to the public.
+Assumption was a popular cruise port alternative because of its long jetty.
+The numbers of tourists were maintained by Seychelles until the lease to India closed the island to the public.

 Assomption Island cruise terminal

 Cruise ships to Assomption Island dock (anchor) at Saint Thomas Anchorage - port on the southwestern coast.
 This was small port enlarged by the Indian army to a big port with a deep-water pier.